Techtonica/curriculum/databases/data-models.md

 Give participants different types of data and work with them to create a diagram that represents the relationship between the data.

+An example could be: Imagine you are creating a food website that will have recipes by top chefs from around the world.
+The following data will be required:
+- recipe name
+- number of ingredients
+- ingredients
+- difficultly level
+- cook time
+- chef (who wrote the recipe)
+- country (where the chef lives)
+- city (where the chef lives)
+- restaurants where the chef has worked
+- chef's favorite ingredient
+Create a diagram to show how the data is related.

 ### Independent Practice

 Have participants click through a sequence on a website (like Amazon).
 Have participants list the data that is needed and create a diagram to show how it is related.